google-ai-edge/mediapipe-samples/examples/llm_inference/js/README.md

 ## Prerequisites

-* A browser with WebGPU support (eg. Chrome on OSX or Windows).
+* A browser with WebGPU support (eg. Chrome on macOS or Windows).

 ## Running the demo